 Male factor infertility is not as prevalent as female factor infertility; however, it is important that both the male and the female of a couple, seeking unexplained infertility treatment, undergo evaluation.
 Couples who experience infertility without a known cause usually seek a medical evaluation from a reproductive endocrinologist, like Dr. Cecil Long, when all other options have been explored.
 At the America Institute of Reproductive Medicine – Alabama (AIRM), we can perform a semen analysis for men concerned that the issue is with their sperm.
 Dr. Long has extensive experience in the surgical extraction of sperm, such as microsurgical epididymal sperm aspiration (MESA), testicular sperm aspiration (TESA), percutaneous epididymal sperm aspiration (PESA), and the microdissection of the testis, also called microsurgical testicular sperm extraction (Micro-TESE).
-Couples who are unable to conceive using their own sperm may opt to use third-party reproduction with donor sperm to achieve pregnancy.

 Methods of Collection

 The screening procedure can provide a wealth of information about the health and function of the male reproductive system, as well as the fertilization potential of sperm.
 The main parameters the sperm will be tested for: